 5. Visit the website, http://digitalbowlingsociety.com/submit-scores to submit your weekly score, via the form provided on the page.

-1. Given the amount of bowlers, there will be multiple divisions of equal bowlers for singles, possible divisions of equal bowlers in scratch and doubles.
+1. Given the amount of bowlers, there will be multiple divisions of equal bowlers for singles.
+Scratch, Doubles, and Trios may be broken up into divisions depending on how many entries we have.

 2. The bowlers that are placed into each division will be chosen at random, as well.
 We want this to be a fun league, so please take this into consideration.
 One division might be stronger than the other; yes it can happen.